Employee Health Insurance

 Employee health insurance is a crucial benefit provided by employers to their employees, aiming to ensure their well-being and mitigate financial risks associated with healthcare expenses.
 This insurance coverage typically includes medical, dental, and sometimes vision benefits, depending on the specific plan offered by the employer.

 Eligibility for employer-sponsored health insurance typically depends on factors such as employment status (full-time, part-time), length of employment, and sometimes other criteria set by the employer.
-Generally, full-time employees are more likely to be eligible for health insurance benefits, although part-time employees may also qualify under certain circumstances.

 The different types of health insurance plans include: